Why GIVA?

 Prosperity Generates Obligation

-Institutions that benefit from a globalised economy bear a proportional responsibility for the conditions of that economy—including the conditions of those who remain structurally excluded from its benefits.
+Institutions that benefit from a globalised economy bear a proportionate responsibility for the conditions of that economy—including the conditions of those who remain structurally excluded from its benefits.

 Proposition II · Systemic Risk